rmania/datascience/README.md

 - pml_sr are the notebooks and code from Sebastian Raschka's excellent Python Machine Learning book with added text and notes for my own learning process.

+- ml_models is code for various ml models for practising purposes.